 Note: You can’t use a United Airlines travel certificate on a partner airline.
 So if that’s important to you, you’ll need to keep your flight credit.

 To make it easier to understand the differences between flight credit and a travel certificate, United Airlines created this chart.

-*Note: Flight credit issued for tickets purchased between May 1, 2019 and March 31, 2021, have an extended expiration date.
-Rebooked travel must begin by March 31, 2022.
+*Note: Flight credit issued prior to Dec.
+2020 has an extended expiration date.
+Rebooked travel must begin by Dec.31, 2022.
 After that date, unused future flight credit will have no value.

 If you’ve got some flight credit on United Airlines that you’re worried you personally won’t be able to use, converting it to a travel certificate could be the answer to your problem.

 Yes, you can spend your United Airlines flight credit on someone else.
 Here’s how to do it.